18+ | commercial content | begambleaware.org

 Quique Setien was appointed manager in January after failing to persuade their former player Xavi Hernandez to take over and although the underlying foundations have been built in a transitional period in Catalonia, time is needed for Setien to watermark his philosophy and guide his plan towards success.

-Whether Setien will be rewarded with time to produce brilliance without lifting a trophy is an unanswered entity, but how Barcelona react to Spanish league disappointment will be a testament to or perhaps a reflection of their current mentality.
+Whether Setien will be rewarded with time to produce brilliance without lifting a trophy is an unanswered entity, but how Barcelona reacts to Spanish league disappointment will be a testament to or perhaps a reflection of their current mentality.

-Since appointing Setien, Barcelona were knocked out at the quarter-final stage of the Copa del Rey by Atletico Bilbao, while their form in the league can be best summarised as coasting down a country lane before hitting multiple bumps in succession, though it was these bumps that cost them their third consecutive Spanish title.
+Since appointing Setien, Barcelona was knocked out at the quarter-final stage of the Copa del Rey by Atletico Bilbao, while their form in the league can be best summarised as coasting down a country lane before hitting multiple bumps in succession, though it was these bumps that cost them their third consecutive Spanish title.

 Their form in the Champions League was expectedly impressive in a group that could have threatened an upset, but one that never managed to suffice.
 Victories over Dortmund and Inter Milan ensured that Barca took a domineering position at the summit of the table early on, while Slavia Prague came away from the Camp Nou with an impressive point in matchday 4 with what turned out to be a mini-blip on their quest to top the group.